linjunpop/jquery-tablesorter-rails/README.markdown

 //= require jquery-tablesorter
 ```

-this will require all files.
+This will require all jquery-tablesorter files (exclude addons).

 Or you can include single file with: